marmelab/react-admin/docs/Actions.md

 );
 ```

 This means the parameters can be passed either when calling the hook, or when calling the callback.
-It's up to you tp pick the syntax that best suits your component.
-If you have the choice, we recommend to pass the parameters when calling the hook (second example below).
+It's up to you to pick the syntax that best suits your component.
+If you have the choice, we recommend passing the parameters when calling the hook (second example below).

 ```jsx
 // set params when calling the hook